yairm210/Unciv/Uniques.md

 "City-State Influence recovers at twice the normal rate"

-"Militaristic City-States grant units [amount] times as fast when you are at war with a common nation" [Pending #4158]
+"Militaristic City-States grant units [amount] times as fast when you are at war with a common nation"

-"Influence of all other civilizations with all city-states degrades []% faster"
+"Influence of all other civilizations with all city-states degrades [amount]% faster"

 ### Other